 It's a feeling that you can't think straight, and with it comes short term memory loss, numbness, lack of ability to process information or instructions, tiredness and lack of focus.
+It can also leave your temper out of kilter - I snapped at people and got very angry at myslef.
 But be reassured – it's normal.
 Our brains are acting to protect us from the trauma.

 The science bit

 Emotional traumas affect how our brains work.
 Imaging the brain shows that mental and physical pain trigger the same areas of the brain.
 While it's nothing like the same level of trauma, a brain imaging study in people who have recently split up with their partners shows that it affects their executive function, the system in the brain that sits in the prefrontal cortex and supports your ability to understand, decide, recall, memorise and have self-control.
 Your prefrontal cortex gets overloaded by grief and makes it harder to function well.

 Grief has made me the most tired I have ever been.
 So tired my bones hurt.
 Rest your mind and your body when you can.

 Explain to people what's going on in your head, and send them this blog post if they don't get it.

 A really useful piece of advice for me was not to make any major decisions for the first year.

 To do lists and notes